 The principles of democracy are promoted through many school activities.
-When children are allocated roles and responsibilities within school, delegation is conducted democratically and fairly.
-The children are involved in age-appropriate decision-making processes in school which show democracy in action, for example deciding on the daily book for story time and the weekly 'Bucket Filling Bonanza' treat within each class.
+When children are allocated roles and responsibilities within school, delegation is conducted democratically and fairly, for example voting for Pupil Voice or Playground Pals.
+The children are involved in age-appropriate decision-making processes in school which show democracy in action, for example voting on the daily book for story time and the weekly 'Bucket Filling Bonanza' treat within each class.
 Pupil voice is heard through regular school and class council discussions and annual surveys.
 Governors conduct surveys of the children's views on teaching and learning across the curriculum during their school visits.
 Class teachers and other staff regularly seek the children's views on a variety of issues.
-The children's views influence genuine change within the school such as how they like lunchtimes to be structured and with what resources.
+The children's views influence genuine change within the school such as how they like lunchtimes to be structured and with what resources, what charity events we will support and how.